wlgq2/uv-cpp/doc/en/Async.md

 ```C++
 void close(DefaultCallback callback)
 ```
-clost async object.
-When the callback function is called, the async's object can be released safely.
+Close async object.
+The async's object can be released safely when the callback function is called,

 * DefaultCallback callback : Is called when the close is complete.
 <br></br>